Bikashparida2003/Bikashparida2003/README.md

-- 👋 Hi, I’m Bikashparida.
+- 👋 Hi, I’m Bikash Parida.
 - 👀 I’m interested in Data science & Data Analytics.
-- 🌱 I’m currently pursuing B.Tech in Information Technology.
+- 🌱 I’m currently pursuing my B.Tech in Information Technology.
 - 💞️ I’m looking to learn more about New technologies.
 - 📫 You can reach me through mail paridabikashkumar384@gmail.com.
 - 😄 Pronouns: ...